Jump to page content

 View complete screenshot

-That most of you cannot read it doesn’t lessen the stupidity of a dialog with two identically-named buttons.
-And that neither button did anything anyway.
-(Both buttons mean Cancel.)
+That most of you cannot read it, doesn’t lessen the stupidity of a dialog with two identically-named buttons.
+Or that neither button actually does anything.
+(Both buttons mean “Cancel”.)